psas/lv3.1-recovery/README.md

 #### Main Cup

 The main cup houses the main parachute and 3-ring release system.
 Upon release of the 3-ring release system, the rocket airframe will enter free fall and the drogue parachute will pull away the main cup to deploy the main parachute.
-For the rest of the flight, the rocket airframe will descend on the main parachute, and the nose cone, drogue, and parachute cups descend seperately.
+For the rest of the flight, the rocket airframe will descend on the main parachute, and the nose cone, drogue, and parachute cups descend separately.

 // parachute cup schematics/photos

 ### Interfacing and Miscellany

+The ERS attaches to the rocket airframe using the same arc clamp system used to attach the nose cone to the ERS.
+Two signal wires from the rocket avionics module enter the ERS through the bottom and are used to signal release of the parachutes.
+On the exterior of the ERS are keys used to turn the system on and to arm the system, for integration into the launch procedure.

 ## Control System